-FASB issued Accounting Standards Update ("ASU") No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which becomes effective for the December 31, 2022 year with early adoption permitted.
+FASB issued Accounting Standards Update ("ASU") No. 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, which becomes effective for the December 31, 2022 year.
 This ASU focuses on improving transparency in the reporting of contributed nonfinancial assets and requires a separate line-item presentation on the statement of activities and additional disclosures.